aphalo/ooacquire/README.md

-the *OmniDriver SDP* by wrapping the Java calls in R functions of the same name and doing argument type conversions when needed. *OmniDriver* allows to change settings and acquire spectra using most Ocean Optics USB-connected spectrometer. *As support from some older devices has been discontinued in recent versions of *OmniDriver*, to use, for example, the formerly very popular USB2000 spectrometer, it is necessary to install an old version of *OmniDriver* instead of the current one.*
+the *OmniDriver SDP* by wrapping the Java calls in R functions of the same name and doing argument type conversions when needed. *OmniDriver* allows to change settings and acquire spectra using most Ocean Optics USB-connected spectrometers. *As support for some older devices has been discontinued in recent versions of *OmniDriver*, to use, for example, the formerly very popular USB2000 spectrometer, it is necessary to install an old version of *OmniDriver* instead of the current one.*

 ## Installation of the released version

-*The ‘ooacquire’ package should be installed only after the system requirements are met by installing drivers and software required at the operating system level.
+*The ‘ooacquire’ package should be preferably installed after the system requirements are met by installing drivers and software required at the operating system level.
 Please, read carefully the whole installation instructions before attempting to install this package.*

+*Some of the systems requirements need to be installed only for direct connection of spectrometers.
+If spectral data will be input from files on disk to do computations rather than acquired from a connected spectrometer, installation of the OmniDriver runtime, package ‘rOmniDriver’ and their respective dependencies can be skipped.
+‘ooacuire’ detects their absence and switches to an “off-line” mode.*

 The package is not hosted in CRAN, but instead at a private “CRAN-like” repository.
 In recent versions of R an option can be set to make this